VadimShev/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

 For this analysis, we download data.
-If the file already exists, we don’t re-download it.
+If the file already exists, we donâ€™t re-download it.
 We use the unzip file method and read .csv file.

 ```r